apache/druid/docs/ingestion/kafka-ingestion.md

 </details>

-### I/O configuration
+### `ioConfig`

+The `ioConfig` influences how data is read from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.

-The following table outlines the `ioConfig` configuration properties specific to Kafka.
+The following table outlines the `ioConfig` configuration properties specific to Apache Kafka.

-For configuration properties shared across all streaming ingestion methods, refer to [Supervisor I/O configuration](supervisor.md#io-configuration).
+For configuration properties shared across all supervisor-led ingestion, refer to [supervisor `ioConfig`](supervisor.md#ioconfig).

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|